TileDB-Inc/scverse-ml-workshop-2024/README.md

 #   --help  Show this message and exit.
 #
 # Commands:
-#   do (send)  Invite a user to a TileDB-Cloud namespace
+#   do (send)  Invite a user to a TileDB-Cloud namespace.
 #   ls (list)  List a TileDB-Cloud namespace's outstanding invitations
 #   rm         Revoke one or more outstanding invitations to a TileDB-Cloud
 #              namespace